AlbertMN/AssistantComputerControl/README.md

 So as you can see no coding is required!
 But if you're up for it and want to add your own features to the project it's easy!
 The entire project is made made in C# and the code is opensource and quite simple, so feel free to use the code in your own fork or even better; submit pull requests!

 ## Donations
+**Project is abandonned.
+No further development of the project is planned.**
 AssistantComputerControl is made by me, Albert, from Denmark, who enjoys developing it as a free time project.
 The project will remain free, but donations are welcomed as there are expenses such as hosting and the domain.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.me/albermn)